theopn/dotfiles/README.md

 #### Zsh

-Vim keybinding, list, clear, Neovim alias, and prompt setting inspired by "fino-time" theme in oh-my-zsh. zsh-autocomplete plug-in included.
+Vim keybinding, some alias, and prompt setting inspired by "fino-time" theme in oh-my-zsh. zsh-autocomplete plug-in included.

 ### Linux